webrotate360/magento2-standard/README.md

 Download [WebRotate 360 Product Viewer software](http://www.webrotate360.com/products/webrotate-360-product-viewer.aspx) (SpotEditor) and publish a 360 or a multi-row 3D product view using your images.
 You may use our sample images located under additional resources in the previous link.

 FTP upload is available inside the software or you may upload everything manually via FileZilla or a similar client.
+Consider using our optimized [PixRiot](https://www.webrotate360.com/services/pixriot.aspx) service to host and manage your spins online for unmatched convenience.
 You only need to upload a single folder located under published/360_assets of your published SpotEditor project for each product view.
 You may also publish multiple product views into a single 'published' location on your hard-drive and upload all product views at once.

 Note the URL of the configuration file (.xml) in the uploaded folder and enter a relative URL of the configuration file on your server in the new attribute field (webrotate_path) for selected products in the Catalog.